 Jump to navigation

 Looking for information on how to apply for benefits assistance, find a quality child care program, or maybe contact your county human services department?
 We hope this "I want to" page will help you find what you're looking for.
-If what you want isn't here, try checking our FAQ page or calling us at 303.866.5700.
+If what you want isn't here, try calling us at 303.866.5700.

 Visit the Colorado Works page on our website and download an application, which you will submit to your county human services office.